Is It Safe to Travel to Canada in 2026?

 Remote Workerslow

-Remote workers may find reliable internet in urban centers, but should be cautious of connectivity issues in rural areas.
+Remote workers can find good connectivity in urban areas, but should be cautious of petty crime in public spaces.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Canada.